‘Even if everyone is doing it, wrong is never right” Russel M. Nelson

-Dear Reader, I am grateful for the feedback received through social media.
-Let me repeat a quote from Rick Warren:
+Dear Reader, I am sure last week’s article might have stirred up some emotions in some of you.
+I thank Readers for the feedback given to me.
+Let me repeat last week’s quote from Rick Warren:

 “Experience is not what happens to you.
 It is what you do with what happens to you.
 Waste your pain.
 Use it to help others”.

 What am I saying?
 The main reason why certain job roles demand some years of experience is that, as human being we are expected to learn from history and improve upon our future.
 Some of the examples I use in my articles are from either from my own experiences or encounters, or from listening to or observing others, or reading from global cases and various other sources of information.
 Sometimes I add a little twist to the details to make it more interesting.
 The most important thing is sharing information for young bank executives to realize that most of their encounters are not new.
 Although you cannot use old solutions to solve new problems, you can customize your solutions by adding the “God factor” in everything we do.

 This week, my concentration is on loans, advances, credits, facilities or whatever term you decide to use.

 Banks are licensed to accept deposits and grant loans……collecting money from surplus units and sending it to deficit units.
 If banks don’t grant loans, they cannot make a margin and pay the promised interest on depositors’ funds.
 However anybody working in a bank knows that the success of every bank lies heavily on how loans are administered.
 The function of the Loans or Credits department of every bank is therefore heavily monitored because it can make and unmake the bank.